 What happens if I submit more than one application?
 Your school choices from the last application submitted will be used for enrollment processing.

 When will we be notified of our school placement?
-Families submitting applications by the February 15, 2019 priority deadline will receive notice of acceptance (or placement on a waiting list) in early April.
+Families submitting applications by the March 5, 2021 priority deadline will receive notice of acceptance (or placement on a waiting list) in April.

 If my child is currently enrolled in a school and will continue through the remaining grade levels, do we need to reapply?
 No. Your child may stay at his/her current school.

-What if I decide to change schools?
-Will I lose my place at my current school?
-You will not lose placement at your current school simply by applying to a new school, but you may lose placement if you are accepted to a new school.
-If you change your mind about leaving your current school, you will need to decline the acceptance for your new school.
+If we decide to apply to a different school, will my child lose their place at their current school?
+Your child will not lose placement at their current school simply by applying to a new school, but they may lose placement if you are accepted to a new school.
+If you change your mind about leaving your current school, you will need to decline the acceptance of your new school.
 Notify the Student Placement Center by the date listed on the acceptance notification.
 Please note there may no longer be space available to return to your previous school.